-- Chapbooks may be submitted in three categories: fiction, nonfiction & poetry.
+- Chapbooks may be submitted in three categories: poetry, nonfiction and fiction

-- We accept submissions in all three categories in English.
+- We will accept submissions in all three categories in English.

 - OutWrite is a celebration of LGBTQ literature; entries that explore aspects of LGBTQ culture or identity are encouraged.

 - Thematically-linked works are encouraged, but not required.
 There are no limitations regarding genre.

 - Manuscripts should be no shorter than 20 pages and no longer than 40 pages.
 This does not include the table of contents or title page.

 - Submissions are open from June 1 to June 30th, 2023.

 - Each writer may only submit one entry per category.